alefragnani/vscode-project-manager/README.md

 # What's new in Project Manager 8

 * Moves the Treeview to is own **Activity Bar**
-* Add any project to current workspace with a new command `Add to Workspace`
+* Adds `Add to Workspace` command to add any project to current workspace
+* Fixes [#191](https://github.com/alefragnani/vscode-project-manager/issues/191) - `Save Project` command raises error when no folder is open

 # Project Manager